 - 6.1.1 The licensed charitable organization must be able to account for all tickets.
 Prior to the draw, the licensed charitable organization must reconcile the number of sold tickets and unsold tickets as indicated in the ticket sales record with the number of ticket stubs, to ensure that all eligible tickets form part of the draw. - 6.1.2 All draws must be open to the public.
 At least two executive members of the licensed charitable organization (or delegates) must be present to witness each draw.
-Contact information (name and phone number) of both draw witnesses must be documented and maintained in the raffle records. - 6.1.3 Licensed charitable organizations must create an audiovisual recording of all raffle ticket draws with an approved total ticket value greater than \$20,000 and must retain the recording with the raffle records for two years after the last draw date. - 6.1.4 Previous supporter draws that exclude tickets sold to first time raffle ticket purchasers are prohibited.
+Contact information (name and phone number) of both draw witnesses must be documented and maintained in the raffle records. - 6.1.3 All sold tickets must be entered into the draw.
+Unpaid/unsold tickets must not be entered into the draw. - 6.1.4 Licensed charitable organizations must create an audiovisual recording of all raffle ticket draws with an approved total ticket value greater than \$20,000 and must retain the recording with the raffle records for two years after the last draw date. - 6.1.5 Previous supporter draws that exclude tickets sold to first time raffle ticket purchasers are prohibited.
 Early bird draws are permitted as long as all ticket purchasers, not just ticket purchasers of previous raffles, are eligible for the draw.
-Appreciation for previous support may be shown through early or advance advertising of the raffle to ticket purchasers of previous raffles. - 6.1.5 The ticket stub/electronic entry of each sold ticket must be entered into the draw, and must be eligible for each draw of non-identical prizes.
-The licensed charitable organization, if stated in its raffle rules, may exclude a winning ticket stub/entry from other draws for an identical prize.
-For example, if a raffle licence is offering 100 identical televisions as prizes, the licensed charitable organization may exclude the winning ticket stub/entry of one television prize winner from winning any further identical televisions.
-However, a winning ticket stub or electronic entry must be included in draws for other prizes. - 6.1.6 AGLC may approve alternate draw procedures that vary from Subsection 6.1.5.
+Appreciation for previous support may be shown through early or advance advertising of the raffle to ticket purchasers of previous raffles. - The ticket stub of each sold ticket must be eligible for each draw of non-identical prizes.
+The licensed charitable organization, if stated in its raffle rules, may exclude a winning ticket stub from other draws for an identical prize.
+For example, if a raffle licence is offering 100 identical televisions as prizes, the licensed charitable organization may exclude the winning ticket stub of one television prize winner from winning any further identical televisions.
+However, a winning ticket stub must be included in draws for other prizes. - 6.1.7 AGLC may approve alternate draw procedures that vary from Subsection 6.1.6.
 Licensed charitable organizations must submit a detailed description of the alternate draw procedures with the raffle licence application, which must be approved prior to implementation.
-Examples of alternate draw procedures include separate draws for different prizes (i.e., ticket stubs or electronic entries placed in separate draws for non-identical prizes); or draws with a second element of chance where every ticket drawn is guaranteed a prize (i.e., a final prize draw is conducted with all ticket stubs or electronic entries drawn from preliminary draws, where the number of tickets in the final draw equals the number of available prizes). - 6.1.7 The draw may not be initiated by any person who owns a ticket or a share of a ticket in the draw.
+Examples of alternate draw procedures include separate draws for different prizes (i.e., ticket stubs placed in separate draws for non-identical prizes); or draws with a second element of chance where every ticket drawn is guaranteed a prize (i.e., a final prize draw is conducted with all ticket stubs drawn from preliminary draws, where the number of tickets in the final draw equals the number of available prizes).